 *Any outstanding/unsatisfied Federal Work-Study requirements you may see on your Portal will not affect the disbursement of any other aid; you are able to let them remain outstanding/unsatisfied until you secure a position.

-Federal Work-Study must be part of your financial aid award package.
-If it is not part of your award package, contact our office.
+Federal Work-Study must be part of your financial aid award package for the academic year in question in order for you to obtain a Federal Work-Study position that year.
 Students who are not awarded federal work study cannot be hired for a work-study position within any department.

 You cannot work more than 20 hours a week while school is in session.
 During breaks (summer, holidays, winter break), you are able to work 30 hours per week.
 However, working 30 hours per week during breaks will not make you eligible to receive overtime pay.